phoenixframework/phoenix_live_view/guides/server/live-layouts.md

     in your layouts folder.
 It calls `{@inner_content}` to inject the content rendered by the layout

-  * the app layout - this is the default application layout which is rendered on both regular HTTP requests and LiveViews.
+  * the app layout - this is the dynamic layout part of your application, it often includes the menu, sidebar, flash messages, and more.
-    It defaults to "app.html.heex".
-This layout is typically set on `use Phoenix.LiveView, layout: ...` but it has been discouraged in more recent Phoenix versions, in favor of using explicit function components as layouts.
+    From Phoenix v1.8, this layout is explicitly rendered in your templates by calling the `<Layouts.app />` component.
+In Phoenix v1.7 and earlier, the layout was typically configured as part of the `lib/my_app_web.ex` file, such as `use Phoenix.LiveView, layout: ...`

 Overall, those layouts are found in `components/layouts` and are embedded within `MyAppWeb.Layouts`.